Euless, Texas: Education

 Euless has eight elementary schools, two junior high schools, and one high school.
-Most of Euless is served by the Hurst-Euless-Bedford Independent School District, some parts of the city belong to Grapevine-Colleyville Independent School District, Most GCISD residents are zoned to Bear Creek Elementary, with some to Grapevine Elementary School and Heritage Elementary School.
+Most of Euless is served by the Hurst-Euless-Bedford Independent School District.
+Some parts of the city belong to Grapevine-Colleyville Independent School District.
 Most GCISD grapevine students are zoned to Heritage Middle School, with some zoned to Colleyville Middle School.
 All are zoned to Colleyville Heritage High School.

 There are two charter schools in the city: Harmony Science Academy (run by Harmony Public Schools) and Treetops School International.

 The football team of Euless's Trinity High School has achieved national notoriety for its pre-game and post-game ritual dance, the New Zealand Māori Ka Mate haka, started by several players of Tongan descent.
 The team won 5A Division 1 state football championships in 2005, 2007, and 2009 and was featured in an EA Sports commercial in 2010.

 Economy

 According to the city's 2022 Annual Comprehensive Financial Report, the top employers in the city are: